GrinonBarrett/Taksidos/Core Rules/3=Equipment/5=Exotic Items.md

 If sea water is used, the water can still be consumed safely- but will have a bitter salty flavor.
 You will also feel nauseous for about 1d6+2 hours per serving.

 **Rospuine Egg**, $300-350 , .25 to .5 lb.
 The egg of a rospunar.
 These translucent shells bear within a flame which seems to last for a year.
 If the shell is compromised, the inner flame flashes out in a rush.
-The shell itself is impervious to fire if any temperature.
+The shell itself is impervious to fire of any temperature.
 Water will dissolve the shell.
 The common use for this item is to instanly bring a pot of water to boil.
 Another common use is to place at the location you wish start a fire, and splash a bit of water on it.

 **Thunderous Dragon Tube**, $760, 2 lb.
 A tube filled with explosive powder and metal pellets.
 It can be affixed to a polearm or used as part of a trap.
 The included fuse can be ignited as an action to cause it to detonate 1 second after (or at the end of the next phase of a round).
 Once detonated, it explodes outward in a 3 yard cone.
 Anything caught in it suffers a fire attack with disadvantage and a piercing attack.